Country Living in a Cariboo Valley

 • White Gourd

 There are also about 30 different types of fruit on the list as well.
-Read through the PDF and share it with anyone you think is interested in helping the bee population.
+Share it with anyone you think is interested in helping the bee population.
+And, think about planting clover for bees!

 Clover will be planted in this area.

-So, for us, when it comes time to plant any type of new lawn, we like to plant clover and the bees will love the flowers..
+So, for us, when it comes time to plant any type of new lawn, we like to plant clover.
+It’s low maintenance and the bees will love the flowers (and happy bees mean less bee stings!).

 When we built Graham’s shop, we had the land around it cleared and leveled.
 I was pretty specific in what I wanted there – Clover.